Kiran George

 Kiran George (born 11 February 2000) is an Indian badminton player.
-He has won two World Tour titles.
-He also competed in the 2020 Thomas Cup and 2022 Asian Team Championships.
+He has competed in the 2020 Thomas Cup and 2022 Asian Team Championships.

 Career

 2021–22

 In 2021, Kiran George's first tournament played was the Orléans Masters where lost to Brice Leverdez in the 3rd round.
 In September, Kiran played in the Polish International where he won the tournament beating Jason Teh in the finals winning his first ever tournament since the Ghana International in 2019.
 He also reached the semis of the Welsh International but lost to Siril Verma.

 In 2022, Kiran started the year by playing in 3 BWF world tour tournaments including the India Open Which he lost the first round and the Syed Modi International which he also lost the first round and the Odisha Open which he won the title beating Priyanshu Rajawat to win his first ever BWF World Tour title.
 He competed at the 2022 Badminton Asia Team Championships but was eliminated at the group stage.
 First he lost to Korean Kim Joo-wan by the score of 18-21 and 14-21 then he lost to Hong Kong's Chan Yin Chak in the score of 13-21,21-17 and 9-21 and finally Ikhsan Rumbay in the score of 13-21, 21-17 and 10-21.